How to Hang Prepasted Wallpaper

 - Let the strip rest for the amount of time recommended in the manufacturer’s hanging instructions, usually about 2-5 minutes.

-- Unfold the top half of the strip and apply to the wall, letting a little bit of the wallpaper overlap the ceiling and adjoining wall.
-Make sure your pattern is right side up!
+- Apply the top half of the strip to the wall, slightly overlapping the ceiling and adjoining wall.

-- Using a wallpaper smoothing tool, gently press the strip to the wall.
+- Gently press the strip to the wall with a smoothing brush.
 Be careful not to stretch the wallpaper while positioning.

-- Smooth the entire strip, working diagonally from the top down and from the center outward, forcing out any air pockets.
+- Smooth the entire strip, working from the center outward, forcing out any air pockets.

-- Wash paste off ceiling and baseboards with a wet sponge and clean water.
+- Wash excess paste off ceiling and baseboards with a wet sponge and clean water.

-- Use the same procedures to cut and apply more wallpaper strips, matching the pattern to the previous strip.
+- Repeat the steps to apply additional strips, matching the pattern of the previous strip.

 - Touch the edges tightly together, but don’t overlap the strips.